Skip to Main Content

 Elgato Trim

-3. Elgato will briefly show a box that indicates that you should 'Please wait while the movie is being processed'; when the box vanishes, you have saved the file successfully and need to choose what you would like to do next to burn or save your video to a DVD or your device.
+2. Elgato will briefly show a box that indicates that you should 'Please wait while the movie is being processed'; when the box vanishes, the video file has successfully been saved to the computer.
+Now you need to select how you want to save your recording to take home.

 Elgato please wait

-4. Finish Up: The Elgato Video Capture software saves the captured movie to the computer's Videos folder.
-NO files are kept on this computer after your session ends so you need to burn the transferred file to a DVD or sync it to your device.
-Select one of two options in Elgato to save the file:
+The Elgato Video Capture software saves the captured movie to the computer's Videos folder.
+NO files are kept on the computer after your VHS recording session ends.
+Now you need to burn the transferred file to a DVD or sync it to your device, or upload to YouTube before the end of your session.
+Select one of following options in Elgato to save the file:

-• Add to Windows Media Player Library: Burn the video to a DVD or sync to your external hard drive or USB flash drive.
+• Add to Windows Media Player Library: This will allow you to Burn the video to a DVD or Sync to your external hard drive or USB flash drive.
 Choosing this prompts a Windows Media Player window to open.
-To burn to a DVD or sync to your device, please follow the instructions under the Window Media Player Tab.
+Please follow the instructions under the Windows Media Player Tab.

 • Upload to YouTube.
 These steps may vary depending on which option you use to log in to your existing YouTube account, so follow the instructions provided after you sign in.
 [No further instructions for saving to YouTube are provided in this guide.]